panda-re/panda/qemu/panda_plugins/taint/README.md

 minimal porting effort that takes advantage of our alredy-existing information flow models based on LLVM.

-Hard drive taint is now supported for x86/64 systems.
+Hard drive and network taint is now supported for x86/64 systems.

 Organization
 --------